github/docs/content/copilot/configuring-github-copilot/configuring-network-settings-for-github-copilot.md

 {% note %}

 **Note:** You can use any of these variables to store the URL of a standard HTTP proxy.
-In standard usage, the `http` and `https` portions of these variables refer to the type of request being made, not the URL of the proxy itself. {% data variables.product.prodname_copilot %} does not follow this convention, and uses the URL stored in the variable with the highest priority as the proxy for both HTTP and HTTPS requests.
+In standard usage, the `http` and `https` portions of these variables refer to the type of request being made, not the URL of the proxy itself. {% data variables.product.prodname_copilot %} does not follow this convention and uses the URL stored in the variable with the highest priority as the proxy for both HTTP and HTTPS requests.

 {% endnote %}